asciimo/pester/Readme.md

-A Dockerized python process that attempts to maintain continual session a URL.
+A Dockerized python process that attempts to maintain continual session Web server for a specific URL.